 Step 3: Right-click on each layer in the layer panel and select Add Alpha Channel from the menu.

 Step 4: With the original image layer selected, click on the Foreground select tool from the toolbar and draw an outline for the portion that you want to extract.

 Step 5: Now if you feel that the selection isn’t perfect, use the Quick Mask tool to refine it.
 To do so, first, click on the Quick Mask tool present at the bottom-left corner of the image.
 Your image will turn red.

 Then use Mouse and CTRL or SHIFT key to add or subtract the selection.

 Step 6: Once you are satisfied with the selection, draw on the image portion to select the foreground.
 Then hit the Enter button.

 Step 7: Go to Select and choose Invert from the menu.
 Finally, hit the Delete key on your keyboard.
 The new background will replace your image.

 Step 8: Then to save the image, go to File > Export As.

-Method 3: Make Background Transparent
+Method 3: Change Background by Making it Transparent